 - formulate numerical approximations to partial differential equations.

-- The proper use of CFD and the equations used
+- The proper use of CFD and the equations used for compressible flows

 - Finite difference, finite volume, finite element approaches

 - Difference schemes, stability, dispersion and diffusion errors

 - Turbulence modelling, adaptive methods, multi-phase flows and parallel computing

 - Hyperbolicity and the upwinding method for advection

 Progress Check / Brief Report / Week 6 of Michaelmas term [25%]

 Coursework / Report / Week 10 after end of Michaelmas term [75%]